jenkinsci/azure-ad-plugin/README.md

 #### Q: Why getting a error "insufficient privileges to complete the operation" even having granted the permission?
 A: It takes rather long time for the privileges to take effect, which could be 10-20 minutes.
 So just wait for a while and try again.

+#### Q: Why group users may miss permission at first time?
+A: It takes a little long time to grant permissions to all groups users.
+So just wait for a while and refresh the page.